gyataro/osuT5/README.md

 ## Credits

+Special thanks to:
-Special thanks to the authors of [nanoT5](https://github.com/PiotrNawrot/nanoT5/tree/main) for their T5 training code and the Hugging Face team for their [tools](https://huggingface.co/docs/transformers/index).
+1. The authors of [nanoT5](https://github.com/PiotrNawrot/nanoT5/tree/main) for their T5 training code.
+2. Hugging Face team for their [tools](https://huggingface.co/docs/transformers/index).
+3. The osu! community for the beatmaps.

 ## Related Works